met4citizen/Hypergraph/README.md

 canonical form with another subhypergraph with a different canonical form based on some abstract *rewriting rule*.

-For information about hypergraph rewriting systems and their potential to represent fundamental physics visit [The Wolfram Physics Project](https://www.wolframphysics.org) website and see [technical documents](https://www.wolframphysics.org/technical-documents/).
+For more information about hypergraph rewriting systems and their potential to represent fundamental physics visit [The Wolfram Physics Project](https://www.wolframphysics.org) website and see [technical documents](https://www.wolframphysics.org/technical-documents/).